Cardiovascular Disease Epidemiology Training Program

 Tuition and stipend funding for doctoral candidates and post-doctoral trainees (Masters after MD, or another degree or research after a PhD) is available on a merit basis through an NIH training program for US citizens or permanent residents.

-Featured publications of the Cardiovascular Disease Epidemiology Training Program
+Publications of the Cardiovascular Disease Epidemiology Training Program

 Training grant support should be acknowledged whenever appropriate (papers, presentations, CV).
 The recommended text for papers is: Dr. Smith was supported by National Heart, Lung, and Blood Institute grant T32HL007024, or this study was supported by grant T32HL007024